avanishanbhag/EcoMiles/README.md

 4. How does EcoMiles calculate my carbon footprint?
 EcoMiles uses data about your transportation choices (modes, distances, frequency) to estimate CO₂ emissions using industry-standard carbon coefficients.

-5. What types of transportation are tracked? : "We currently support car travel, biking, walking, and air-travel.
+5. What types of transportation are tracked? : We currently support car travel, biking, walking, and air-travel.

 6. Is my data private?: Yes!
 Your data is securely stored and never shared without your permission.
 You can delete your data at any time.